 Struggling to stick to your New Year’s resolution?
 It’s all refreshing and motivating once the ball drops and the champagne pops, but as January trickles into February, you may already be feeling worn out.
-But know you’re not the only one, fellow human, and congrats on taking a leap to better your life.
+Know you’re not the only one, fellow human, and congrats on taking a leap to better your life.
 Perhaps what you need are step-by-step changes that stay fresh and engaging.
 Maybe you need to look at improvements in your life in a different light, because pushing yourself all at once might be overwhelming.
 Forget following the crowd!
-It’s not too late to change plans — it’s only the second month of the year, after all.
+It’s not too late to change plans.
 So, no excuses — check out the neat monthly calendar of ideas below.
 I dare you!

 January: Waste Nothing